-Jurenas performs regularly in concert, with highlights including David in Handel’s Saul at the International Handel Festival Göttingen (CD nominated for the Grammy Awards), the recital Time stands still at Innsbruck Early Music Festival, the world premiere of a trio by Aribert Reimann at the Pierre Boulez Saal, Berlin (with Daniel Barenboim as pianist), his recital British Heroes at the Château de Versailles Spectacles, and Farrini’s mono-opera La Dolce Morte in the METLiveArts series with International Contemporary Ensemble.
+Concert highlights include David in Handel’s Saul at the International Handel Festival Göttingen (CD nominated for the Grammy Awards), the recital Time stands still at Innsbruck Early Music Festival, the world premiere of a trio by Aribert Reimann at the Pierre Boulez Saal, Berlin (with Daniel Barenboim as pianist), his recital British Heroes at the Château de Versailles Spectacles, and Farrini’s mono-opera La Dolce Morte in the METLiveArts series with International Contemporary Ensemble.

-Jurenas sings regularly with Boston Baroque, Colorado Symphony Orchestra and at the Baldwin Wallace Bach Festival and has had the pleasure to work with Ivor Bolton, Anthony Bramall, Laurence Cummings, Ruben Dubrovsky, Maxim Emelyanychev, Barrie Kosky, Yuval Sharon, Jean-Christophe Spinosi and Keith Warner.
+Eric sings regularly with Boston Baroque, Colorado Symphony Orchestra and at the Baldwin Wallace Bach Festival and has worked with Ivor Bolton, Anthony Bramall, Laurence Cummings, Ruben Dubrovsky, Maxim Emelyanychev, Barrie Kosky, Yuval Sharon, Jean-Christophe Spinosi and Keith Warner.

 Image Francis Logan